wangjohn/wallace/README.md

 ## Evolutionary Algorithms

+The default evolutionary algorithm used is [differential evolution](http://en.wikipedia.org/wiki/Differential_evolution) where three random members of the model population are selected for combining and mutating attributes.
+The basic mechanism through which differential evolution works is by changing the parameters of a model.

+For example, suppose that we have chosen to use 3 types of models for prediction - ols linear regression, svm regression, and lasso regression.
+The ols linear regression does not have any parameters, so running the algorithm with a fixed set of independent variables will return the same fitness every time (if you run it on the same data).
+However, you can tune the kernel type, the penalty parameter, and other values in an svm regression.
+The default evolutionary algorithm that wallace uses would select one of the 3 models to use based on past performance (with previously high performing models being favored) and with that model's parameters being mutated based on differential evolution.

 ## Optimizing Machine Learning Algorithms

 Wallace uses a set of machine learning algorithms and optimizes the parameters and indepenendent variables used in these algorithms.
 The ML algorithms currently supported by wallace are the following: